On the mountains

 Indulge in a little retail therapy or check out the local art galleries in Queenstown or Arrowtown before heading out for dinner and drinks.
 With over 150 bars and restaurants on offer, there are options to suit all tastes and requirements.

 If you’re visiting Queenstown in winter, why not time your trip to coincide with one of the town’s amazing winter events?
-This year, Queenstown is hosting Welcome to Winter from 2-4 July.
-The festival will kick off with a literal bang in the form of a fireworks display and continue to entertain and amaze with live music, a winter market, in-town snowboarding and skiing displays, and more.
+With everything from midwinter markets, live music, food and wine events, and on-mountain action.

 So there you are: there’s so much to do in Queenstown beyond the ski field.
 Get out there and experience winter your own way!